-The Richard and Nancy Esbenshade Endowment is a PCF Endowment Builder Fund that supports organizations that focus on youth & education in the Pasadena area.
+The Richard and Nancy Esbenshade Endowment is a PCF Endowment Builder Fund that supports organizations focusing on youth & education in the Pasadena area.

 The couple eventually had five children, and each attended Pasadena public schools, with four of them graduating from Blair High School.
 Nancy was very involved in the PTA, and she and Richard actively supported the school yearbook and sports programs, among others.

 As the children grew, Nancy spent many years serving as a City of Pasadena Field Representative for District 6 under Bill Bogaard and Bill Cathey.
 She was instrumental in helping establish the city’s recycling program.
 The couple travelled extensively, reaching all seven continents and countries too numerous to list.
 In 1990, the first of their 11 grandchildren arrived; they loved visiting the children across the country and treating each to a solo-with-grandparents bonding trip.